 The city and small towns of New England look even more gorgeous after a winter storm.
+So, “let it snow, let it snow, let it snow!”
 When you combine quaint historical architecture with a snowy backdrop, the result is magical!
-What could be more perfect than a winter date exploring a charming New England city as the snow twinkles down around you?
+What could be more perfect than a winter date exploring a charming New England city as the fluffy snow falls down around you?

 11. Sleigh rides!

-12. The covered bridges are even more amazing when dusted with snow: the perfect winter photo!
+12. The covered bridges are even more amazing when dusted with snow!

-Driving through a roadside covered bridge, like the beautiful one pictured below in Jackson, New Hampshire, really feels like a charming step back in time!
+Driving through a roadside covered bridge, like the beautiful one pictured above in Jackson, New Hampshire, really feels like a charming step back in time!

-Stroll around these beautiful coastal towns at your own leisure, without the hot sun in your face and the need to barge through hefty crowds, with a winter visit to one of New England’s charming coastal cities.
+Stroll around these beautiful coastal towns at your own leisure, without the hot sun in your face and the need to barge through hefty crowds.
+A winter visit to one of New England’s charming coastal cities is an absolute must.
 Plymouth and Newport are 2 of my favorites as they both offer an abundance of year-round activities and events, excellent restaurants (including a few waterfront options), and great views of the coast.
-Admire the architecture, take in the calm winter water views, stop for a steaming cup of coffee tea, or try out a great local restaurant.
+Admire the architecture, take in the calm winter water views, enjoy a winter walk at a local preserve, stroll art galleries, visit museums, stop for a steaming cup of coffee tea, or try out a great local restaurant.